 - Gender bonus gap (mean and median averages)

 - Proportion of men and women receiving bonuses

 - Proportion of men and women in each quartile of the organisation’s pay structure

-For the purpose of this report, we refer to staff in terms of ‘men and women.’
+For the purposes of this report, we refer to staff in terms of ‘men and women.’
 When reporting data as outlined in the legislation we refer to ‘male and female’.
-We acknowledge that gender is self defined and not binary.
+We acknowledge that gender is self-defined and not binary.

 Shakespeare’s Globe Workforce Profile

-Our workforce is split across theatre, education, visitor experience and support areas including communications, finance, box office, development, human resources, building operations, retail and administration.
-The workforce consists of full time and part time, casual and freelance workers whose pay structures and pay rates vary.
+Our workforce consists of full time and part time, casual and freelance workers whose pay structures and pay rates vary.
 The Gender Pay Gap was calculated using each individual’s equivalent hourly pay rate in order to be able to compare data on a like for like basis.